 If you are making a booking on behalf of a party/group, you are responsible for all payments due from the party/group and must ensure the party/group is made aware of these terms and conditions of sale and admission.
 The Story Museum reserves the right to place restrictions on the volume of any tickets ordered.
 Due to current Covid-19 restrictions on numbers, online booking is restricted to 4 tickets per order.
 If you wish to bring a larger family group please contact the Box Office or call 01865 807600.

 If you find that you are unable to use your Gallery or event ticket, provided that you contact The Story Museum at least 24 hours before the advertised start time, you may request a credit on your account equal to the value of your unused tickets.
+If your ticket is for one of our day-long skills courses please scroll down for the terms and conditions that relate to our workshops and courses.
 Please email the box office with your name and booking reference to request a credit.
 Credits may be used to purchase tickets over the telephone by calling 01865 807 600 or when booking online at www.storymuseum.org.uk.
 Credits can be redeemed against Exhibition Entry or Events at The Story Museum and are valid for one year from date of issue.
 After this period, the credit will become a charitable contribution to The Story Museum.

 The Story Museum is happy to offer a full refund, or offer to exchange your ticket(s) (to the same value) for another day or event if we cancel or alter in a material way an event, as advertised.
 In the event of a cancelled performance The Story Museum will not be liable for additional travel or accommodation expenses.